s4ke/Master-Thesis/src/md/021-functionalprogramming.md

-While having the same well-known semantics of any `if ... then ... else` like they could be found in imperative languages like e.g. C, in Haskell, being a functional language, the `else` is non-optional as expressions are required to be total ^[total in terms of computation, unsuccessful calculations can still be expressed with constructs like `Maybe a`.].
+While having the same well-known semantics of any `if ... then ... else` like they could be found in imperative languages like e.g. C, in Haskell, being a functional language, the `else` is non-optional as expressions are required to be total ^[Total in terms of computation, unsuccessful calculations can still be expressed with constructs like `Maybe a`.].

 An alternative to this are guards, which make expressions easier to read